 The Two Minute Review

-Nationwide is a grand old building society, but it’s 5% savings rate on balance up to £1,500 on the FlexDirect account show it still has some tricks up its sleeve.
-The £200 switching offer is also pretty attractive, especially if you are happy to put up with a slightly dated app.
+Nationwide is a grand old building society, but its 5% savings rate on balances up to £1,500 on the FlexDirect account shows it still has some tricks up its sleeve.
+Consumers are generally pretty happy with Nationwide’s customer service too.

 - 📈 FlexDirect 5% interest rate is the best out there at time of writing.

 - 💰 FlexDirect has a 0% overdraft for 12 months.

 - 🏦 Lots of branches, though access is restricted on the FlexDirect account.